Skip to content

 • No concern about which chain the recipient is on

-• Works even if the recipient hasn't signed up yet
+• Available even if the recipient has not signed up yet

 Maya pays her designer

 Maya sends $200 to her designer in Lisbon by entering their email.
-Maya's funds sit on Base as USDC; her designer has set a preference for Arbitrum.
-Neither of them picks a chain — the designer just sees $200 land in their Payflip balance.
+Neither person needs to pick a chain or copy a wallet address.
+The designer sees the payment in their Payflip balance.

 2. Cross-chain payments